Bolesław of Toszek: Diplomatic missions

 Around 1315 Bolesław, at the request of his sister, Queen Maria of Hungary, moved to the court of his brother-in-law King Charles I Robert in Buda; however, his career in the Hungarian hierarchy only began thanks to the efforts of Queen Elizabeth, Charles I's third and last wife (Queen Maria died in 1317).
 At the end of 1320, Bolesław went to the Kraków court, and at the beginning of the next year (1321) the King Charles I gave him the most important and powerful position of the Hungarian church: the Archbishopric of Esztergom.
 His predecessor Thomas died in the first half of 1321.
 Subsequently, the cathedral chapter of Esztergom convened and elected Bolesław sometime before 14 April, he was also styled as perpetual count of Esztergom County thereafter.
 Bolesław has not yet visited Avignon for papal confirmation, because Charles' eldest namesake son was born in that year and the archbishop-elect baptized him.
 Finally, Pope John XXII confirmed his election on 2 October 1321.
 Bolesław visited the papal court two months after his confirmation, in December, where he was consecrated as bishop by Berengar Fredol.
 In the name of the pope, cardinal Napoleone Orsini Frangipani sent his pallium on 5 December 1321.
-Simultenously, Bolesław has been granted permission to dispose of ten persons from his diocese (natalis defectus) and to exempt ten persons from excommunication imposed for violence against church members, and to absolve subjects for 40 days on the days when he bears his pallium.
+Simultaneously, Bolesław has been granted permission to dispose of ten persons from his diocese (natalis defectus) and to exempt ten persons from excommunication imposed for violence against church members, and to absolve subjects for 40 days on the days when he bears his pallium.
 Bolesław paid altogether 400 golden florins as part of his servitium commune to the papal court by the summer of 1322; at that time he still owed 300 florins from servitium commune and 100 florins from servitia minuta.

 One of the greatest successes of Bolesław during his archiepiscopate was the normalization of the diplomatic relations between Hungary and Venice.
 In January 1322, two Dalmatian towns, Šibenik and Trogir, rebelled against Mladen Šubić, who was a son of Charles's one-time leading partisan, Paul Šubić.
 The two towns also accepted the suzerainty of the Republic of Venice although Charles had urged Venice not to intervene in the conflict between his subjects.
 These countries (who had a long-lasting dispute over the Adriatic coast), finally entered into an agreement after the Archbishop's mediation, who visited the republic in the spring of that year: the rich cities of Dalmatia (who included Zadar and Split) were placed under Hungarian rule.
 Bolesław also participated in the royal campaign against the last rebellious lords, the Šubići and Babonići in Croatia at the turn of 1322 and 1323.
 After their defeat, Charles had taken "full possession" of his kingdom, as one of his charters concluded.
 Charles I appointed Bolesław ispán of Požega County in 1323 for his successful diplomatic mission to Venice.